devmoran/slsa/docs/_specifications/v0.1/overview.md

                 <p>High profile attacks like <strong>SolarWinds</strong>, <strong>Codecov</strong> or <strong>Linux hypocrite commits</strong> exploit the kind of supply chain integrity vulnerabilities which may go unnoticed or be underdeveloped, and quickly become extremely public, disruptive and costly in today’s environment. </p>
             </div>
             <div class="w-1/2 pl-10">
                 <p>Attacks can occur at every link in a typical software supply chain, which puts an extra burden on anyone involved in complex critical systems.
-SLSA has been designed with these real world examples in mind to make sure they’re more common knowledge, and easier to protect against.</p>
+SLSA's designed with these examples in mind to make sure they’re common knowledge, and easier to protect against.</p>
             </div>
         </div>
     </div>